siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/README.md

 - Scripts of experiments conducted for the AAAI-2020 conference;
 - [Our AAAI-2020 paper](https://github.com/siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/blob/master/media/Siqueira-AAAI_2020.pdf).

+#### Updates
+- Currently improving face detection algorithm;
+- The option to run facial expression recognition on GPU is now available.

 # Facial Expression Recognition Framework
 ![Example of the output of the framework in the video mode without a plot](https://github.com/siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/blob/master/media/terminator.gif)